LGDTimtou/CustomEnchants/README.md

 **Syntax:** **$[function(v1, v2, ...)]**

 - **add**
-  - Adds multiple numbers together
+  - Adds numbers together
 - **sub**
-  - Subtracts multiple numbers from each other
+  - Subtracts numbers from each other
 - **mul**
-  - Multiplies multiple numbers with each other
+  - Multiplies numbers with each other